Quick Start

 Another way to control these CLI-related settings is with the environment variables:

 MikroORM will always try to load the first available config file, based on the order in configPaths.
-When you have useTsNode explicitly disabled or ts-node is not already registered nor detected, TS config files will be ignored.
+When the TypeScript support is not detected, TS config files will be ignored.
+You can enforce using TS config files via MIKRO_ORM_CLI_PREFER_TS environment variable or preferTs flag in your package.json:

-You can also specify the config path via --config option:
+You can also specify the config path via --config option, when it points to a TS file, the preferTs flag will be enabled implicitly:

 $ npx mikro-orm debug --config ./my-config.ts